aig-hagen/aig_graph_component/README.md

 instance.setNodesFixedPosition({x: true, y: true}) instance.setNodesFixedPosition(true)
 ```

-##### Incoming and Outgoing Links
-Additionally, we can control whether certain nodes are allowed to have incoming and/or
+Additionally, we can control whether certain nodes are allowed to have incoming and
 outgoing links with `setNodesLinkPermission(bool, bool)`.

 ```javascript